gjorando/ashpd/README.md

 ## TODO

-* See if maybe we could blind the front backplate, and add bolt holes on both the front plate and the front backplate for more solidity.
+* Add attachement screw holes for the junction between the cores.